Essential Tips for Thriving in Sustainable Gardening

 Spring: Starting Strong

-Use cover cropping in empty beds—plant crimson clover or field peas to fix nitrogen and prevent erosion.
+Use cover cropping in empty beds.
+Plant crimson clover or field peas to fix nitrogen and prevent erosion until ready to plant.

 Summer: Managing Heat and Water

-Challenges sustainable gardeners with heat stress and water demands.
-Deep mulching becomes crucial—apply 3-4 inches of organic mulch around all plants.
+Summer challenges sustainable gardeners with heat stress and water demands.
+Deep mulching becomes crucial—apply 3-4 inches of organic mulch around all plants to conserve moisture and moderate soil temperature.

 Fall: Extending the Season

-Offers a second growing season across much of the USA.
-Plant a new round of cool-season vegetables, establish perennials, and plant garlic for next harvest.
+Fall offers a second growing season across much of the USA.
+Plant another round of cool-season vegetables, establish new perennials, and plant garlic for next year’s harvest.

 This is prime time for composting and soil building.
 Add fallen leaves to compost bins or use them as mulch directly on beds.